University Wide Faculty and Staff Training

 Microaggressions: Impact and Interventions

 What are microaggressions and how do they impact staff, faculty and student experiences at Rutgers?
+How do they relate to interpersonal violence?
 This training explores how these daily verbal, behavioral or environmental indignities, whether intentional or unintentional, perpetuate negative stereotypes and cause harm.
-Participants will gain skills to identify and interrupt microaggressions, explore ways to ‘call-in’ colleagues and utilize microaffirmations to foster a safer and more inclusive community.
+Participants will gain bystander intervention skills to identify and interrupt microaggressions, explore ways to ‘call-in’ students and colleagues and utilize microaffirmations to foster a safer and more inclusive community.
 This workshop was developed using an intersectional lens and seeks to amplify and prioritize voices of BIPOC, LGBTQ+ and other marginalized staff and faculty, who are disproportionately impacted by implicit bias and microaggressions.

 Understanding and Addressing Sexual Misconduct

 This workshop defines sexual and gender-based harassment and their link to the continuum of sexual violence.
 It includes concrete bystander intervention strategies to interrupt sexual harassment in the workplace, using real scenarios and interactive activities.
 The workshop also covers Rutgers’ sexual misconduct policies, reporting procedures and trauma-informed action steps to support impacted colleagues and students.
 An in-depth overview of Rutgers resources will be provided.